ItsNesh/operating-systems/week_4/20250826_week_4_COMBINED.md

 | **Random** | Randomly evicts a page | Reasonable performance | Very simple |

 *Instructor Insight*: "Optimal is the gold standard for comparison, but it's like trying to predict the future—it's impossible to implement."

+> ⚙️ **Reality Check**: Perfect LRU would need to update data structures on *every* memory access—billions of operations per second—so real systems approximate it.

+#### Practical Approximations in Operating Systems
+- **Clock (Second-Chance)**: Pages live on a circular list with a reference bit.
+The algorithm clears the bit on first encounter and evicts the first page whose bit is already clear.
+- **Aging / Not Frequently Used**: Periodically shift reference bits into a counter to rank pages by recent use.
+- **Two-Queue (2Q)**: Keep "seen once" and "seen often" queues to guard frequently reused pages while still sampling new ones.

+> 📌 **Takeaway**: Textbook algorithms teach the trade-offs, but production kernels rely on lightweight approximations that play nicely with hardware support.

 #### Optimal Algorithm Example
 Given sequence: `1, 5, 4, 3, 2, 1, 2, 4, 3, 1, 3, 4, 2, 1` (with only 4 TLB slots)